Amanshu-09/Software-Academy/README.md

 1) You should have java installed in your computer.
 2) You will need a Java IDE to run it.
 Or you can Create .exe file from source code.
-3) You will need db browser to use database because
+3) You will need MySQL to use database because
-   I have used db browser for database connection and It provides database file with .db extension.
+   I have used db MySQL for database connection.